Impetigo

 - Hygiene measures

-- Exclusion recommendations (childcare facilities / school / work)
+- Exclusion from childcare facilities / school / work is recommended:

 - Until all lesions are crusted and healed, or